a-la/alamode/README.md

   alamode source [-o destination] [-i dir,file] [-s] [-jp]

 	source              	The location of the input file or directory to transpile.
 	--output, -o        	The location of where to save the transpiled output.
 	--version, -v       	Show the version number.
 	--help, -h          	Display the usage information.
 	--ignore, -i        	Comma-separated list of files inside of `source` dir to ignore, for example, `bin,.eslintrc`.
 	--noSourceMaps, -s  	Disable source maps.
 	--extensions, -e    	Files of what extensions to transpile.
 	                    	Default: js,jsx.
 	--jsx, -j           	Enable JSX mode: only update JSX syntax to use hyperscript.
 	                    	Does not transpile `import/export` statements.
 	--module, -m        	Works together with `jsx` to also transpile modules while transpiling JSX.
 	--preact, -p        	When transpiling JSX, automatically insert at the top `import { h } from "preact"`.
+	--preact-externs, -E	Same as `preact`, but imports from `＠externs/preact` `import { h } from "＠externs/preact"`.
 	--debug, -d         	Will make ÀLaMode stop after replacing markers.

   Example: